Rigidity of superdense coding: Introduction

 \subsection{Further remarks and open questions}

-In this paper we have initiated the study of rigidity phenomena in a setting beyond nonlocal games.
+In this paper we have initiated the study of rigidity phenomena in superdense coding protocols.
 Given its importance in quantum Shannon theory, our study may shed new light on protocols based on superdense coding.
 The power of entanglement as a resource in distributed quantum computation, in particular in two-party communication complexity, remains a mystery.
 The rigidity theorem we establish (Theorem~\ref{thm:rigidity}) gives a complete picture for a simple but fundamental task.
 The property shown in the analysis of random superdense coding protocols (Theorem~\ref{thm:random-protocol}) may also be interpreted as placing a limit on how closely a sequence of random unitary operators approximate an orthogonal basis.
 This may be of relevance to the theory of error-correction, where unitary error bases play a central role.

-We list several open questions that arise from this work: \begin{enumerate} \item Are Conjectures~\ref{conj:high-dim-rigidity} and~\ref{conj:robust-rigidity} true? \item Does rigidity also hold for quantum teleportation, a task that is ``dual'' to superdense coding?
-Can this be derived in a black-box way from the rigidity of superdense coding? \item What other quantum information processing tasks have the rigidity property? \end{enumerate} We believe the investigation of these questions will lead to significant new insights into the nature of quantum information, with wide ranging ramifications.
+We list several open questions that arise from this work: \begin{enumerate} \item Is \Cref{conj:robust-rigidity} true?
+Does a robust version of \Cref{thm:rigidity} hold? \item Do $d$-dimensional superdense coding protocols, in which the shared state between Alice and Bob may have local dimension larger than~$d$, also exhibit some non-trivial form of rigidity? \item Does rigidity also hold for quantum teleportation, a task that is ``dual'' to superdense coding?
+Can this be derived in a black-box way from the rigidity of superdense coding? \item Are there any connections between the QRAC rigidity results of~\cite{tavakoli2018self,farkas2019self} and our results on the rigidity of superdense coding? \item What other quantum information processing tasks have the rigidity property? \end{enumerate} We believe the investigation of these questions will lead to significant new insights into the nature of quantum information, with wide ranging ramifications.